gvergine/com.systemassembly.sm.dsl.parent/README.md

 As you may have noticed, each state can execute commands on entry, on exit and on events, using the keyword `exec`.
 It is possible to perform a state transition only on events, using the keyword `goto`.

-One and only one of the states have to be marked `initial`.
+One and only one of the states has to be marked `initial`.

 # Build artifacts
 * SmDsl Command Line tool